 Public Health Impact

 CTD is a serious lifelong medical condition that affects approximately 42,000 males.
 Currently, there is no treatment for CTD.
 A child with CTD requires dependent care for life due to varying degrees of mental retardation, lack of language development, and autism spectrum disorders.
 A therapy for boys with CTD would result in increased quality of life and societal productivity of patients and caregivers.

 After TRND’s acceptance of the project, Lumos was able to secure additional funding from the Wellcome Trust and venture capital to speed the team’s collaborative work.
 TRND scientists performed pharmacokinetic studies in animal models of the disease to better understand brain uptake of LUM-001.
-Key toxicology, formulation development, and chemistry and manufacturing activities have been completed, which enabled Lumos to successfully file an Investigational New Drug application with the Food and Drug Administration and initiate a Phase 1 safety study in healthy volunteers.
-TRND is collaborating with Lumos on a prospective, multi-center natural history study to support future trials in patients.
+Key toxicology, formulation development, and chemistry and manufacturing activities were completed, which enabled Lumos to successfully file an Investigational New Drug (IND) application with the Food and Drug Administration and initiate a Phase 1 safety study in healthy volunteers.
+To support future trials in patients, TRND began collaborating with Lumos on a prospective, multi-center natural history study, with the NIH Clinical Center as one of the sites.
+Lumos transferred sponsorship of the ongoing natural history study to Ultragenyx Pharmaceutical Inc. See ClinicalTrials.gov, NCT02931682.